In the News

 Photos by Dan Pelle/Spokesman-Review

 Members of the Emmanuel Presbyterian Church Quilters, from left, Noel Kafton, Joyce Miller, Kristin Cejka, Sue Burford, Annette Drennen, of Heritage Funeral & Cremation, and Lorelee Bauer, gather to show some of the memorial and keepsake quilts they made for the Infant Memorial Quilting Club on June 14.
-Heritage Funeral Home provides burial services for many of the youngest in Spokane County. quilters provide quilts to wrap children in for burial or viewing.
+Heritage Funeral Home provides burial services for many of the youngest in Spokane County.
+Quilters provide quilts to wrap children in for burial or viewing.

 The loss of a child is something no family is prepared for.
 Making decisions about funerals and memorials can feel impossible in the face of such grief.